NoosWare/rapp_beginner_tutorials/cpp/getting_started/batch/README.md

 Found 1 faces!
 ```

-The order of the calls may change: there is a probability that face detection may finish first
+The order of the calls may change: there is a possibility that face detection may finish first
 and then human detection.